jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure.rst

 .. _microsoft-azure:

-Step Zero: Kubernetes on Microsoft Azure Container Service (AKS)
+Step Zero: Kubernetes on Microsoft Azure Kubernetes Service (AKS)
 ----------------------------------------------------------------

 You can create a Kubernetes cluster `either through the Azure portal website, or using the Azure command line tools <https://docs.microsoft.com/en-us/azure/aks/>`_.